49ers NFL Draft 2021: Giving quarterback Mac Jones his due

 By Peter Panacy

-NFL Draft: Mac Jones’ negative traits for 49ers
+NFL Draft: Mac Jones’ positive traits for 49ers